john9francis/radiation-modeling/timeSpentPhase2.md

 - 9/4 2:03 pm .5 hr learning about root and learning more about geant4 on linux
 - 9/4 8:17 pm .5 hr Writing up the release notes for 0.4.0 G4-Brems
 - 9/4 9:00 pm .5 hr Finishing up 0.4.0 release notes
 - 9/5 2:52 pm 1.75 hr Seeing if I can get G4-Brems running on docker?
 UPDATE: WSL broken
+- 9/5 4:45 pm testing G4 Brems with the dockerfile and fixing WSL